HubReb/mmt_foil_exp/results.md

         * overall structure similar to rem 0; difference in coloring stems from different total attention
 * rem 2
-    * greatly different to rem 1
     * textual attention is on "woman"-"femme" and first "<unk>"-"une"
     * "a" has no textual attention to any french word
     * image attention has a maximum of 0.04 (1/5 of rem 1)
-    * per-word image attention is closer to rem 0 than rem 0
-    * focus of image attention is now the right half of the image
+    * une and femme is now light blue on a building on the right
-    * first hotspot is top right corner ("une")
-    * all other hotspots are bottom right corner and cover about one quarter of the entire image
-    * only words with non-hotspots are "femme" and "en" (only green to yellow on the right side of the image
-    * "." and "<eos>" have light blue to green in top left quarter
+    * en is now a light blue / yellow spot to top right of woman
+    * veste is now on center and right cars' edge
+    * noire is on woman and more (red hotspot) in bottom right corner
+    * trottoir is on various parts of the street before the woman (light blue)
     * heatmap
         * similar to rem 0
         * more yellow (0.03 pixels) generally in the center and the right side